You installed Ollama. The models download fast, inference is quick, Apple Silicon handles it well. Now what?

 ModelPiper with ToolPiper: The full platform

-What it does beyond chat: Voice chat - STT (Parakeet v3), LLM, TTS (three engine options) chained locally.
-Visual pipelines - drag blocks, connect models, build multi-step workflows.
+What the free tier covers beyond chat: Visual pipelines - drag blocks, connect models, build multi-step workflows; this is the full builder, not a limited version.
 Vision - drag an image into chat, ask questions, no base64 encoding.
 OCR via Apple Vision.
-RAG with three embedding options including Apple's built-in NL Embedding.
-Image and video upscale via PiperSR on the Neural Engine.
-Browser automation through CDP.
-136 MCP tools.
 Resource intelligence - per-model memory tracking, GPU monitoring, RAM pressure warnings before you load something that won't fit.

 What it doesn't do: macOS only.
 No Linux, no Windows, no web-only mode.
 No multi-user accounts or team features - it's a single-user tool.
 The breadth of features means more surface area to learn, even though basic chat is simple.
-ToolPiper Pro is $9.99/month (free tier covers chat and transcription).
-It's also a newer product than LM Studio or Open WebUI, which means a smaller community, fewer third-party integrations, and fewer Stack Overflow answers when something breaks.
+It's a newer product than LM Studio or Open WebUI, which means a smaller community, fewer third-party integrations, and fewer Stack Overflow answers when something breaks.
 Pipelines and workflows are stored locally with no standard export format yet, so switching away later could mean rebuilding them.
+And it's not open source - the engine inside is open-source llama.cpp with its build number stated publicly, but the app is commercial.

 When is Ollama's own app enough?